toshi0383/cmdshelf/README.md

 ```

 ### Build from source

-Please build from source-code if `install.sh` didn't work.

 - Clone this repo and run `swift build -c release`.
 - Executable will be created at `.build/release/cmdshelf`.